⚠️ Only UCSF P1-P2 data ("research using public data sets") is allowed on the Wynton cluster as of 2026-01-30.

 TMPDIR=/scratch/453717.1.long.q

-Here are some examples how to get the value of environment variable NSLOTS in some of the most popular programming languages.
+Here are some examples of how to get the value of environment variable NSLOTS in some of the most popular programming languages.
 The value is assigned to a local variable nslots, and if not set, 1 is used as the default value.
 All examples coerce the value to a numeric value and then outputs a message with the value.

 nslots=${NSLOTS:-1}